Sara Cerdas: Political career

-In parliament, Cerdas is a member of the Committee on the Environment, Public Health and Food Safety and co-chair in the European Parliament's Health Working Group.
+In parliament, Cerdas was a member of the Committee on the Environment, Public Health and Food Safety and co-chair in the European Parliament's Health Working Group.
 In this capacity, she serves as her parliamentary group's shadow rapporteur on the European Commission's EU4Health program.
 In 2022, she joined the Special Committee on the COVID-19 pandemic.

 In addition to her committee assignments, Cerdas is part of the European Parliament Intergroup on LGBT Rights; the European Parliament Intergroup on Climate Change, Biodiversity and Sustainable Development, the European Parliament Intergroup on Seas, Rivers, Islands and Coastal Areas; the MEPs Against Cancer group; and the MEP Interest Group on Obesity & Health System Resilience.